 Career development for women in science and research

-Each year, around 15 Hertha Firnberg and Elise Richter grantees are selected and presented to the public.
-These positions enable internationally visible research achievements as well as outstanding projects, thus helping women to pursue academic careers in Austria, to acquire higher qualifications, and to establish themselves more firmly at their respective research institutions.
-A programme evaluation carried out in 2010 explained and confirmed the effectiveness of this career development programme.
+To support the visibility of women, the female principal investigators from both programmes take part in an annual public ceremony where they are presented with their funding awards.
+These positions lead to internationally visible research achievements as well as outstanding projects, thus helping women to pursue academic careers in Austria, acquire higher qualifications, and establish themselves more firmly at their respective research institutions.

 "Frau in der Wissenschaft" (Women in Science and Research) series in FWF Info